nikitas-theo/nikitas-theo.github.io/_pages/about.md

 ---

 I am a researcher interested in machine learning, language, and human cognition.
-Currently searching/applying for PhD positons:)
+Currently searching/applying for PhD positons.

 Feel free to reach me at: `nikitastheodorop@gmail.com`
 See other ways to connect bellow.